tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 - An account and a transfer may share the same `id` — they belong to different "namespaces".
 - Avoid requiring a central oracle to generate each unique `id` (e.g. an auto-increment field in SQL).
   A central oracle may become a performance bottleneck when creating accounts/transfers.
-- `id` is mostly accessed by point queries, but it is indexed for efficient range queries as well.

 ### Examples
 #### Random Identifier